TimKam/empathic-jason/README.md

 In their basic version, our empathic agents consider exactly one specific moment, at which each of them can execute a finite set of actions.
 Each action can potentially affect the utility of the executing agent, as well as of all other agents.

-The agents follow a combine utility-based/rule-based approach to decide upon the actions each agent should execute:
+The agents follow a combined utility-based/rule-based approach to decide upon the actions each agent should execute:

 *   They construct a utility function for each agent that maps all possible action sets (of all agents) to a numeric utility value.
     To ensure the utility mappings of different agents are comparable and that consensus can be reached, a *shared value system* is required.
     If there is no activity set that optimizes all agents' utility functions, a *conflict of interests* is detected.

-*   If a conflict of interests exists, each agent applies a set of acceptability rules that determine whether a conflicting action set is indeed not acceptable or whether the agent is allowed to execute it despite the conflict (however, the agent will only do so if it makes sense; see below).
+*   If a conflict of interests exists, each agent applies a set of acceptability rules that determine whether a conflicting action set is indeed not acceptable or whether the agent is allowed to execute this action despite the conflict (however, the agent will only do so if this makes sense; see below).
     If the actions are not acceptable (or acceptable, but not chosen to be executed), the agents can:

     *   Choose the actions that maximize their combined utility.
         This approach does not always lead to the best acceptable solution possible, because the agents never consider action sets that do not optimize their own utility, but are better than the compromise.
         Hence, agents that follow this approach can be referred to as *lazy empathic agents*.
-        The *lazy* approach reduces worst case complexity, as it avoids iterating through action sets that are neither *egoistically optimal* (considering all agents execute actions the agent in focus prefers) and *combined-utility optimal.*.
+        The *lazy* approach reduces worst case complexity, as it avoids iterating through action sets that are neither *egoistically optimal* (considering all agents execute actions the agent in focus prefers), nor *combined-utility optimal*.

-    *   Select the next best set of actions, considering one's individual utility and check for conflicts and acceptability.
+    *   Select the next best set of actions, considering one's individual utility and repeat the check for conflicts and acceptability.
         This approach ensures the utility outcome for the agent is the best acceptable outcome possible.
         Hence, we refer to agents that follow this approach as *full empathic agents*.
         The downside of this approach is that in the worst case, it requires re-iterating through all action sets that offer better own utility than the action set that provides maximal combined utility before settling on the latter.

     Game theoretical considerations need to be made to determine if an agent should in fact execute a acceptable, but conflicting action: if one agent executes a set of acceptable, but conflicting actions, given that another agent does the same, the resulting utility for both could be worse than the compromise or than a different set of conflicting, but acceptable actions.
     However, in the context of our Jason implementation we focus on *two agent, one actor* scenarios.
-    In these scenarios, these considerations do not need to be made, as the non-acting agent has no action set to adjust as a reaction to the acting agent.
+    In these scenarios, such considerations do not need to be made, as the non-acting agent has no action set to adjust as a reaction to the acting agent.
     Hence, we do not cover these game theoretical aspects in detail here.

 The notion of acceptability rules in case of conflicts is introduced to reflect a human-like approach to empathic behavior that does not encompass combined utility optimization in all cases.